USS Iowa (BB-61): Reactivation (1982–1990)

-As part of President Ronald Reagan's and Secretary of the Navy John F. Lehman's effort to create an expanded 600-ship Navy, Iowa was reactivated in 1982 and towed by USNS Apache to Avondale Shipyard near New Orleans, Louisiana, for refitting and equipment modernization in advance of her planned recommissioning.
-During the refit, Iowa had all of her remaining Oerlikon 20 mm and Bofors 40 mm anti-aircraft guns removed, due to their ineffectiveness against modern fighter jets and anti-ship missiles.
-Additionally, the two 5 in gun mounts located at mid-ship and in the aft on the port and starboard sides of the battleship were removed.
+As part of President Ronald Reagan and Secretary of the Navy John F. Lehman's efforts to create an expanded 600-ship Navy, Iowa was reactivated in 1982 and towed by USNS Apache to Avondale Shipyard near New Orleans, Louisiana, for refitting and equipment modernization in advance of her planned recommissioning.
+During the refit, Iowa had all of her remaining Oerlikon 20 mm and Bofors 40 mm antiaircraft guns removed, due to their ineffectiveness against modern fighter jets and antiship missiles.
+Additionally, the two 5 in gun mounts located at midship and in the aft on the port and starboard sides of the battleship were removed.

-Iowa was then towed to Ingalls Shipbuilding, Pascagoula, Mississippi, where over the next several months the battleship was upgraded with the most advanced weaponry available.
-Among the new weapons systems installed were four MK 141 quad cell launchers for 16 AGM-84 Harpoon anti-ship missiles, eight Armored Box Launcher mounts for 32 BGM-109 Tomahawk missiles, and a quartet of Phalanx Close-in weapon system Gatling guns for defense against enemy anti-ship missiles and enemy aircraft.
-Sometime after June 1986, Iowa was the first battleship to receive the RQ-2 Pioneer Unmanned Aerial Vehicle (UAV).
+Iowa was then towed to Ingalls Shipbuilding in Pascagoula, Mississippi, where over the next several months, the battleship was upgraded with the most advanced weaponry available.
+Among the new weapons systems installed were four MK 141 quad-cell launchers for 16 AGM-84 Harpoon antiship missiles, eight armored box launcher mounts for 32 BGM-109 Tomahawk missiles, and a quartet of Phalanx close-in weapon systems for defense against enemy antiship missiles and enemy aircraft.
+Sometime after June 1986, Iowa was the first battleship to receive the RQ-2 Pioneer unmanned aerial vehicle.
 She could carry up to eight of the remotely controlled drones, which replaced the helicopters (although helicopters were not carried by battleships) previously used to spot for her nine 16 inch (406 mm)/50 cal Mark 7 guns.
 Also included in her modernization were upgrades to radar and fire-control systems for her guns and missiles, and improved electronic warfare capabilities.
 Armed as such, Iowa was formally recommissioned on 28 April 1984, ahead of schedule, within her budget at a cost of $500 million, and under the command of Captain Gerald E. Gneckow.
-In order to expedite the schedule, many necessary repairs to Iowas engines and guns were not completed and the mandatory Navy Board of Inspection and Survey (InSurv) inspection was skipped.
+To expedite the schedule, many necessary repairs to Iowas engines and guns were not completed and the mandatory Navy Board of Inspection and Survey (InSurv) inspection was skipped.